Note: This page is for faculty and staff. If you are a student looking for honors contract information, click here.

 - Continue to contract with individual students for each to do an independent project as per the honors contract instructions above (an individualized approach)

 - Create a group assignment or a group experience for honors students, e.g. a psychology professor met outside of class with his group of honors students to discuss a book, a chapter at a time (a group approach that offers the benefit of extra contact with each other and the professor).
 Honors provided the space for them to meet in the Blank Honors Center.

-- The department may create an all-honors lab or discussion section, coded as Honors, for what is otherwise a standard class.
+- The department may create an all-honors lab or discussion section for what is otherwise a standard class and code the section or lab as Honors, thereby eliminating the need for a contract process.
 Preferably the professor meets with the honors section.